 The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).

-With stocks climbing to obscenely high relative valuations, risk management tools have become more important than ever to manage the next big drawdown.
+With stocks climbing to historically high valuations, risk management tools have become more important than ever to manage the next big drawdown.
 We incorporate many options-based signals into our daily stock market algorithms.
 Please visit our website to learn more about our trading and investing tools.

 The Gamma Flip – Background